Type semigroups for twisted groupoids and a dichotomy for groupoid C*-algebras: Preordered abelian monoids

 \begin{proof} If \(S\) is simple then for any \(x,y\in S\setminus\{0\}\) there are \(m,n\in \N \setminus\{0\}\) with \(x\leq n y\) and \(y \leq m x\).
 Hence if \(\nu\) is a state with \(\nu(x)\in (0,\infty)\), then also \(\nu(y)\in (0,\infty)\). \end{proof}

 Tarski's Theorem says, roughly speaking, that all elements that are not paradoxical may be seen by nontrivial states.
 Its original version for monoids with algebraic preorder was proven in~\cite{Tarski1938} (see also \cite{Wagon-Tomkowicz:Banach-Tarski_Paradox}*{Theorem~9.1}).
-For ordered monoids, it follows from a formally stronger result appearing in a number of papers of R\o{}rdam and coauthors (see \cite{Rordam:On_simple_II}*{Proposition~3.1}, \cite{Rordam:stable_and_real_rank}*{Proposition~3.2}, \cite{Ortega-Perera-Rordam:CFP_Cuntz}*{Proposition~2.1}).
-The proofs in \cites{Rordam:On_simple_II, Rordam:stable_and_real_rank, Ortega-Perera-Rordam:CFP_Cuntz} refer to \cite{Goodearl-Handelman:Rank_K0}*{Lemma~4.1}, where only ordered groups are considered and the paradoxicality is not present explicitly.
-For the sake of completeness, we include a self-contained proof of R\o{}rdam's result in the full generality of preordered monoids in Appendix~\ref{sec:Rordam-Tarski}.
-In addition, we deduce it from Tarski's Theorem (Theorem~\ref{the:Tarski}).
-So these two theorems are essentially equivalent.
+Tarski’s results were further developed in the 1950s in work of Cotlar and Aumann~\cite{Aumann:Erweiterungen_additiv} on extensions of additive monotone functionals on ordered semigroups; this forms part of the historical background of the extension-type arguments used here.
+For ordered monoids, Tarski's Theorem follows from Ortega--Perera--R\o{}rdam's characterisation of stable domination in terms of states (see \cite{Ortega-Perera-Rordam:CFP_Cuntz}*{Proposition~2.1}), whose proof refers to Goodearl--Handelman's extension result \cite{Goodearl-Handelman:Rank_K0}*{Lemma~4.1}, where only ordered groups are considered.
+However, the authors of~\cite{Ortega-Perera-Rordam:CFP_Cuntz} should in fact refer to R\o{}rdam's \cite{Rordam:On_simple_II}*{Proposition~3.1}, which uses \cite{Goodearl-Handelman:Rank_K0}*{Lemma~4.1} in a non-trivial way.
+Moreover, the proof of \cite{Ortega-Perera-Rordam:CFP_Cuntz}*{Proposition~2.1} repeats the arguments in the proofs of R\o{}rdam's results \cite{Rordam:On_simple_II}*{Proposition~3.2} and \cite{Rordam:stable_and_real_rank}*{Proposition~3.2}, which are valid in the setting of partially ordered semigroups.
+Therefore, both the characterisation of stable domination and Tarski's Theorem hold in the full generality of partially ordered semigroups\footnote{A full self-contained proof based on an adaptation of the proof of Tarski's Theorem can be found in Appendix A of the initial version of this article, see arXiv:2502.17190 v2}: